 On April 15th each year (except 2020), you must file your tax returns.
 This is how the IRS determines your full tax liability based on your income for the year.
 Your income includes more than just the money you make from an employer or your business, it also includes:

 - Investment income

 When you file your taxes, you report not only your income but also your deductions.
 Some common deductions including mortgage interest, real estate taxes, charitable contributions, and personal exemptions based on the number of dependents.
 If your itemized deductions aren’t more than $12,200 as a single filer or $24,200 as a married couple, you can take the standard deduction and you don’t have to worry about itemizing your deductions.

 The most important thing is to file your taxes with the IRS by April 15.
 If you can’t pay the amount you owe, you can work out a payment arrangement with the IRS.
 They offer several options including giving you more time to come up with the full payment or breaking up the full amount you owe into monthly payments over a period of up to 5 years.

 If the IRS feels that you didn’t follow the procedure or you were dishonest on your taxes, they may request an audit.
-An IRS specialist will go over your tax returns over the past predetermined number of years to determine if you paid what you owe and if you reported your income correctly.
+An IRS specialist will review your tax returns over the past predetermined number of years to determine if you paid what you owe and reported your income correctly.

 If you’re presented with an audit, it doesn’t automatically mean you did something wrong – it just means the IRS wants to look into the situation a little more.
-But, with the threat of an audit on your back, it’s important to always be honest on your tax returns.
+But, with the threat of an audit, it’s important always to be honest on your tax returns.